udacity/create-your-own-adventure/english/pokemon/pikachu_wins.md

 However, you don't get to enjoy your victory for long.
 You awake from your dream and realize that Pikachu isn't real but the marshmallow nightmare is still a problem.
 What will you do next?

-Hint: you're a lyrical wordsmith
+Hint: you're a lyrical wordsmith.

+Hint 2: You're also really tired.
+Like super super tired.

 [Take a nap](../sleep/marshmallow.md)